BABrandes/Observables/docs/index.md

 ## Key Characteristics

 ### **Bidirectional Binding**
-When observables are connected through their hooks, they share the same HookNexus.
+When observables are connected through their hooks, they share the same Nexus.
 Changes propagate in both directions automatically.

 ### **State Validation**
 The system validates all value changes before applying them.
 Invalid operations are rejected with descriptive error messages.

 ### **Transitive Binding**
-When you bind A→B→C, all three observables end up referencing the same HookNexus.
+When you bind A→B→C, all three observables end up referencing the same Nexus.
 The system handles transitive connections automatically.

 ### **Centralized Storage**
-Values are stored once in HookNexus instances.
+Values are stored once in Nexus instances.
 Multiple observables reference the same storage, eliminating synchronization issues.